ang-zeyu/infisearch/docs/src/search_configuration_renderers.md

 `h`

-Almost all renderer functions are passed a `h` function.
+Almost all APIs here are passed a `h` function.
 This is an *optional* helper function you may use to create elements.

 The method signature is as such: